marklauter/graph/README.md

 ### consider the context of a use case model:
  - the terms "actor" and "use case" would be labels on nodes representing actors and use cases
  - attributes would be used to name the nodes, for example "login" might be the name of a use case and "player" might be the name of an actor in a model describing a game
- - stereotypes &lt;&lt;extends&gt;&gt; and &lt;&lt;includes&gt;&gt; would be labels on edges that define assocaiations between use cases
+ - stereotypes &lt;&lt;extends&gt;&gt; and &lt;&lt;includes&gt;&gt; would be labels on edges that define associations between use cases
  - a use case model is a chain graph (contains both directed and undirected edges). associations between actors and use cases are undirected. associations between use cases are directed. inheritance relationships between actors is directed.
  - user roles (for security or other user segregation) can be discovered by creating forests from the traveral of the use cases coupled to each actor